echamudi/echamudi-docs/template/readme-template.md

 ## Contributing

-This project is following this [Git branching model](https://nvie.com/files/Git-branching-model.pdf).
+This project is following this [Gitflow branching model](https://nvie.com/files/Git-branching-model.pdf).
 Please create a seperate branch for new features or bug fixes.

 Make sure your contributions are compatible with the license of this code.